Category Archives: Former Monarchies

 As Crown Princess, Carola quickly became involved in charity work.
 She visited field hospitals in Vienna and founded the Albert Commission, which supported military care during the War of 1870-1871.
 She took over the patronage of several organizations that supported widows and orphans and provided food and medical care for wounded soldiers.
 She founded several hospitals and nursing schools.
 In recognition of her work, Carola was awarded several orders including the Saxon Order of Sidonia and the Prussian Order of Luise.

 These activities increased further after her husband ascended the Saxony throne on October 29, 1873.
-In addition to supporting organizations that provided medical care, she was also instrumental in establishing several organizations to provide training for a growing workforce due to an increase in industrialization.
-Through her efforts, homes were built for families who needed housing, nurses received more proper training, and advances were made in the care and treatment of tuberculosis within Saxony.
+In addition to supporting organizations that provided medical care, she was also instrumental in establishing several organizations to provide training for a growing workforce due to increased industrialization.
+Through her efforts, homes were built for families who needed housing, nurses received more proper training, and advances were made in the care and treatment of tuberculosis.
 Schools and nursing homes were established, along with several women’s organizations that provided vocational training.
 Queen Carola is often credited for greatly contributing to the increasing professional independence of women.

 Queen Carola, c1902. source: Wikipedia